dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

-submissions to the two samplers defined above, shows that for the BQM representing two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, with its 20 variables and 34 edges, the clique embedding uses chains of length two to represent nodes that the embedding found by the code above represents without chains.
+submissions to the two samplers defined above, shows that for the BQM representing two replications of the :math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})` circuit, with its 20 variables and 34 edges, the clique embedding uses chains of length two to represent nodes that the standard embedding represented with single qubits.

 .. figure:: ../_images/MultiGateCircuit_Embedding2.png
    :name: Problem_MultiGateCircuit_Embedding2